primer/css/docs/content/getting-started/contributing.md

 Primer CSS follows [semantic versioning](http://semver.org/) conventions.
 This helps others know when a change is a patch, minor, or breaking change.

 To understand what choice to make, you'll need to understand semver and know if one of the changes shown is a major, minor, or patch.
-Semver is confusing at first, so I recommend reviewing [semver](http://semver.org/) and/or ask in [#design-systems](https://github.slack.com/archives/design-systems) or and experienced open-source contributor.
+Semver is confusing at first, so we recommend reviewing [semver](http://semver.org/) and/or asking the team by [opening an issue](#step-1-open-an-issue).